 - Alice (1578-1621), paternal 11th great grandmother and mother of Priscilla Mullins

-I have also identified more than ten Mayflower passengers who are also related to me, though not directly ancestral:
+I have also identified at least ten Mayflower passengers who are also related to me, though not directly ancestral:

 - Isaac Allerton (1586-1659), great grandfather of 1st cousin 10x removed Elizabeth Lee (1709-1750) whose paternal grandfather is Richard Lee (1617-1664), my 10th great grandfather.